Resources for Children, Nonminor Dependents & Families

-You can learn more about what types of children’s resident care are available in California by reviewing a brief description of each licensed children’s residential category and program.
+You can learn more about the types of licensed children’s residential care in California by reviewing our Facility Types webpage.

 You can search licensed facilities by using the Facility Search website, also known as the Transparency Website which has been compiled to provide the public with important information regarding facilities licensed by the Community Care Licensing Division of the California Department of Social Services.
 Additional information about a particular facility is available from the appropriate licensing office.